-It is common to see urban areas slowly turning into huge parking lots, devoid of efficient parking systems.
+It is common to see urban areas slowly turning into huge parking lots, devoid of efficient parking control systems.
 With a parking control system in place, parking lot operators can effectively manage their spaces.
-Let’s take a look at the types and components of such systems.
+Let’s take a look at the types and components of parking control systems.

 Access and revenue control system

 An access control system controls the access in and out of a parking lot through the use of an electronic controller.
 Here is how it works.
 Instead of driving around in the parking facility in the search of a vacant spot, drivers can simply check space availability on an LED display.